johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   commentary: |
     This is the second of two songs in the line up with the same title; which is *unhelpful*, to say the least.
 However, compared to its namesake, this entry is arguably of a higher quality.

-    There's more light and shade here, more intriguing instrumentation, and a better vocal.
+    There’s more light and shade here, more intriguing instrumentation, and a better vocal.
 Of course, Malta always know how to bash out a good power ballad, and this is no different.
 But I am still left feeling a bit unsatisfied by it; I can't really explain why.

 - country: "Norway"
   emoji: "🇳🇴"